 Between 1966-1971, the Grande Ballroom was a center for rock legends and music lovers.
 Huge names, including Pink Floyd, Who, and the Stooges, performed at the Grande Ballroom.
 Due to destruction and other damage to the building, the Grande Ballroom was closed in 1972.
 There are currently no efforts to restore this part of Michigan’s musical history.

-There happen to be multiple areas in the United States where “mystery spots” are located.
+There are multiple areas in the United States where “mystery spots” are located.
 The St. Ignace Mystery Spot in St. Ignace, Michigan, is a unique tourist destination.
 The gist of a mystery spot is an area where weird, unworldly things occur.
 Gravity seems not to be as effective, and other optical illusions are said to happen at the St. Ignace Mystery Spot.

 Though it could just be all in your head and a result of well-conducted marketing, these spots are exciting to encounter.
 Visitors have claimed to feel queasy if they stay too long.
-The thrill and adventure of mystery spots make them, unlike other tourist attractions.
-Along with engaging in the mystery spots in St. Ignace, visitors can also enjoy other activities.
-There is a mini-golf, a forest maze, a guided tour, and ziplines.
+The thrill and adventure of mystery spots make them unlike other tourist attractions.
+Along with engaging in the mystery spots in St. Ignace, visitors can enjoy other activities.
+There is a mini-golf, a forest maze, a guided tour, and zip lines.

 In Port Austin, Michigan, there is a turnip-shaped rock just on the shore of Lake Huron.
 The turnip shape of the rock results from thousands of years of wear from strong waves.
 Tall trees reaching 20ft and other plants have grown on top of the Turnip Rock.
 Tourists can only see this sight if they are on a boat or on the ice during winter.
 This is because Turnip Rock is on private property.